District of Columbia home rule: Relationship with Congress

 Congress has intervened in the District's local affairs several times since the Home Rule Act in 1973.
-In most instances, Congress has prohibited the District from spending funds to implement laws passed by the city council instead of directly overturning them.
-Most notable was the prohibition on spending funds to enact the Health Care Benefits Expansion Act of 1992, which extended health benefits to registered domestic partners in the city, and prohibiting the expenditure of funds to lobby for greater representation in Congress.
+In most instances, Congress has prohibited the District from spending funds to implement laws passed by the district council instead of directly overturning them.
+Most notable was the prohibition on spending funds to enact the Health Care Benefits Expansion Act of 1992, which extended health benefits to registered domestic partners in the district, and prohibiting the expenditure of funds to lobby for greater representation in Congress.
 In other instances, however, the Congress has implemented a more active approach in exercising its authority over the District.
 For example, legislation was passed in 1992 mandating a referendum on the use of the death penalty in the District, and bills to remove the District's strict gun control regulations have been continuously introduced in the Congress as well.

-Efforts to roll back the city's gun laws were curtailed following the June 26, 2008, Supreme Court decision in District of Columbia v.
+Efforts to roll back the district's gun laws were curtailed following the June 26, 2008, Supreme Court decision in District of Columbia v.
 Heller.
-The court held that the city's 1976 handgun ban violates the Second Amendment right to gun ownership.
+The court held that the district's 1976 handgun ban violates the Second Amendment right to gun ownership.
 However, the ruling does not prohibit all forms of gun control, and pro-gun rights members of Congress are still attempting to repeal remaining gun regulations such as the District's "assault weapon" ban.

-The most significant intrusion into the city's local affairs since the Home Rule Act was when Congress removed the city's authority to control its finances in the mid-1990s.
-The situation was a result of mismanagement and waste in the city's local government, particularly during the mayoralty of Marion Barry.
-By 1995, the city had become nearly insolvent, which prompted the Congress to create the District of Columbia Financial Control Board.
-As part of the restructuring arrangement, the appointed members of the Financial Control Board had the authority to approve all city spending; however, Congress also agreed to provide more funding for federally mandated programs such as Medicaid.
+The most significant intrusion into the district's local affairs since the Home Rule Act was when Congress removed the district's authority to control its finances in the mid-1990s.
+The situation was a result of mismanagement and waste in the district's local government, particularly during the mayoralty of Marion Barry.
+By 1995, the district had become nearly insolvent, which prompted the Congress to create the District of Columbia Financial Control Board.
+As part of the restructuring arrangement, the appointed members of the Financial Control Board had the authority to approve all district spending; however, Congress also agreed to provide more funding for federally mandated programs such as Medicaid.
 Mayor Anthony Williams won election in 1998.
 His administration oversaw a period of greater prosperity, urban renewal, and budget surpluses.
 The District regained control over its finances in September 2001, and the oversight board's operations were suspended.